Michael Misa: Playing career

 In January 2025, Misa was named the 26th captain in Saginaw history.
 He finished the 2024–25 OHL season first in league scoring with 134 points, tying with Patrick Kane for most goals in a draft-eligible season with 62.
 In addition to receiving the Eddie Powers Memorial Trophy in recognition of his leading the league in scoring, Misa was awarded the Red Tilson Trophy as the most valuable player of the OHL regular season.
 As well, he was named scholastic player of the year, and a First Team All-Star.
 The Spirit were eliminated in the first round of the OHL playoffs by the Erie Otters, with Misa missing the final game of the series.
 He was named a CHL First Team All-Star, and received the CHL Top Scorer Award for having led all three major junior leagues in points.

 In advance of the 2025 NHL entry draft, Misa was given the E. J. McGuire Award of Excellence by the NHL Central Scouting Bureau as their choice for the player who best exemplifies "commitment to excellence through strength of character, competitiveness and athleticism."
 He was drafted second overall by the San Jose Sharks.
-In September 2025, Misa signed a three-year entry-level contract with the Sharks.
+On September 10, 2025, Misa signed a three-year entry-level contract with the Sharks.
+He scored his first career NHL goal on October 26, 2025, his fifth game, during a 6–5 victory over the Minnesota Wild.

 International play

 Misa won a gold medal representing Canada in the 2023 Hlinka Gretzky Cup, finishing the tournament with eight points in five games.

+In December 2025, he was selected to represent Canada at the 2026 World Junior Ice Hockey Championships.
+During the tournament he recorded two goals and five assists in seven games and won a bronze medal.